Giants vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in six of their past 10 games and won two of those contests.
+- The Giants have played as the favorite in seven of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Giants and their opponents have failed to hit the over five times.
+- When it comes to hitting the over, the Giants and their opponents are 5-5-0 in their last 10 games with a total.

-- The Giants have four wins against the spread in their last nine chances.
+- The Giants have won four of their last nine games against the spread.

 Explore More About This Game